 - 4-5 pound rack pork spare ribs

-- Cut ribs into three equal pieces and place in a resealable bag.
+- Carefully cut the ribs into three equal pieces and place in a resealable bag.

-- Pour marinade into the bag and marinade in the refrigerator for 8-24 hours.
+- Pour the marinade into the bag and marinate in the refrigerator for 8-24 hours.

-- Grill ribs for 4-5 minutes over high heat, then flip and grill for an additional 3 minutes.
+- Heat the grill on high.
+Grill ribs for 4-5 minutes over high heat, then flip and grill for an additional 3 minutes.

-- Turn heat to low and close lid, letting ribs cook for 10-15 minutes.
+- Turn the heat to low and close the lid, let the ribs cook for another 10-15 minutes.

-- Brush ribs with the reduced marinade on each side and grill for an additional 2-3 minutes.
+- Brush the ribs with Charred Pineapple Bourbon Grilling Sauce on each side and grill for an additional 2-3 minutes.

 - Cut ribs apart and arrange on a platter.

-- Sprinkle with scallions and sesame seeds before serving.
+- Sprinkle with cilantro and sesame seeds before serving.